P-E Loop System

-The heart of the XMaS PE loop system is the ESRF MUSST card (Multipurpose Unit for Synchronisation, Sequencing and Triggering) that records the applied electric field and the electrical response from the electrometer simultaneously, up to a sampling speed of 40 kHz.
+The heart of the XMaS P-E loop system is the ESRF MUSST card (Multipurpose Unit for Synchronisation, Sequencing and Triggering) that records simultaneously the applied electric field and the electrical response from the electrometer, up to a sampling speed of 40 kHz.
 The output data file is a standard “SPEC”-type ASCII file and can be read using the standard beamline tools, such as “PyMCA”.

 Figure 2.
-Schematic setup of the XMaS PE loop system.
-The MUSST card is essentially an X-Y recorder and is synchronized with the signal generator.
-Note that the X-ray data acquisition does not necessarily need to be used if recording simple PE loops without beam.
-The X-ray data will simply be a list of zeros in the data file.
+Schematic setup of the XMaS P-E loop system.
+The MUSST card is essentially an X-Y recorder and is synchronised with the signal generator.
+Note that the x-ray data acquisition does not necessarily need to be used if recording simple P-E loops without beam.
+The x-ray data will simply be a list of zeros in the data file.

 Connections for the MUSST Card.